max-wilkinson/copyrighter/README.md

 Added support for GPL 3.0 License

+### 0.0.3

+Added support for custom note on default copyright header notice

 ## Contributing

 Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct when contributing or submitting issues.